 In 1996, a massive renovation began that took 18 months, and saw virtually the entire building renovated completely, including a new parking garage, laundry room, common room, elevators and lobby.
 Every suite received new windows, a new kitchen, new bathroom and balcony.
 Most people who look at the building think that it’s a new building, not realizing that the original structure was built in 1968.

-20 years later, we are a strong, vibrant and diverse community that is always looking for good people to help make it even stronger.
+More than 25 years later, we are a strong, vibrant and diverse community that is always looking for good people to help make it even stronger.